Contacts & Search

 Merging Duplicates

-- Data from both records combined
+- Click Merge to confirm.
+Data from both records is combined and the duplicate is removed.

 Limitations